- Our Impact

 Please pray for children and families right here in the United States who struggle with hunger and poverty.
-Pray that the issue of poverty — both domestic and international — wouldn’t be lost on the campaign trail during this election season, and pray that Americans would have the will to care for those who are in need, both abroad and here at home.
+Pray that Americans would have the will to care for those who are in need, both abroad and here at home.

 Make a one-time donation to help feed a family in the United States for three days.
 Your gift will help deliver nutritious meals — like oatmeal, lentil soup, pasta, and bean-and-rice casseroles — to families affected by disaster, job loss, homelessness, and other crises.

 Give monthly to support World Vision's work with children and families in the United States.
 Your monthly donation will help us provide support to struggling communities across the country through interventions like food, warm clothing, school supplies, academic mentoring, youth empowerment, and more.